dotnet/docs/docs/csharp/language-reference/keywords/method-parameters.md

 - Async methods, which you define by using the [async](async.md) modifier.
 - Iterator methods, which include a [yield return](../statements/yield.md) or `yield break` statement.

-[Extension methods](../../programming-guide/classes-and-structs/extension-methods.md) also have restrictions on the use of these keywords:
+[Extension methods](../../programming-guide/classes-and-structs/extension-methods.md) also have restrictions on the use of these argument keywords:

 - The `out` keyword can't be used on the first argument of an extension method.
 - The `ref` keyword can't be used on the first argument of an extension method when the argument isn't a `struct`, or a generic type not constrained to be a struct.